-How to Spread the Word About your Group?
+How To Spread The Word About Your Group

-Here are some ways to promote it.
+Here are some ways to promote your group:

-- Local and social media. - Advertise in your local newspapers, magazines, and recreation quides. - Share real life stories and the group on the radio or local news. - Post about your group on stroke-group pages of social media platforms like Facebook, Twitter, Instagram, etc. Use bright images and catchy phrases to grab attention. - Awareness drives. - Participate in a walkathon, community event, parade, or other community.
-Hand out flyers and talk to the public. - Word-of-mouth. - Ask your members, partner organization, and local partners to share information with other potential members. - Targeted promotion. - Post flyers in hospital waiting rooms, doctors' offices, local stroke recovery associations, etc. - o Request staff to share flyers with patients/families. - Offer to visit people at the time of discharge from the stroke unit to share information about the group. - Direct referral. - Some groups work through direct referrals from local healthcare offices.
-This requires a plan for confidentiality, safe sharing and storage of personal and health information, and considerations for liability. - Talk to local healthcare professionals or your organizational partner about how to establish a referral pathway.
+- Local and social media. - o Advertise in local newspapers, magazines, and recreation guides. - Share real life stories and the group on the radio or local news. - Post about your group on stroke-group pages of social media platforms like Facebook, Instagram, etc. - Use bright images and catchy phrases to grab attention. - Awareness drives. - Participate in a walkathon, community event, parade, or other community event.
+Hand out flyers and talk to the public. - Word-of-mouth. - Ask your members, partner organization, and local partners to share information with other potential members. - Targeted promotion. - Post flyers in hospital waiting rooms, doctors' offices, local stroke recovery associations, etc. - Request staff share flyers with patients/families. - Offer to visit people at the time of discharge from the stroke unit to share information about the group. - Direct referral. - Get direct referrals from local healthcare offices. - Talk to local healthcare professionals or your organizational partner about how to establish a referral pathway.

-Template | Recruitment Flyer
+Template | Recruitment Flyer Example

 On the next page, we have a flyer about stroke peer support groups.
-You can make your own or use this one which you can write on and share.
+You can use this template as is, or as inspiration to create your own.